Professor Justin Gooding, Professor Benjamin Thierry

 We are developing a range of technologies able to isolate, interrogate and bioengineer circulating cells, with a focus on:

 - Immune cells that can be harnessed for anti-cancer immunotherapy

 The Big Questions

-- This program aims to provide new tools for biomedical researchers to specifically capture rare cells and then be able to release individual cells of interest for further analysis such as genomic/transcriptomic/proteomic screening and cloning or single cell bioassays.
-Such a technology will have implications for both fundamental research in understanding cell heterogeneity and in precision medicine,where therapeutic strategies can be designed for the heterogeneity in the cells of a given patient.
+- This program aims to provide new tools for biomedical researchers to specifically capture rare cells and then be able to release individual cells of interest for further analysis such as genomic/transcriptomic/proteomic screening, cloning or single cell bioassays including the ability to form metastatic tumours.
+Such a technology will have implications for both fundamental research in understanding cell heterogeneity and in precision medicine where therapeutic strategies can be designed for the heterogeneity in the cells of a given patient.

-- Can genomic and transcriptomic testing of circulating fetal cells isolated from maternal blood, provide a non-invasive prenatal diagnostic modality able to detect the full range of chromosomal abnomalities and single gene disorders, that are the major reason for referral to fetal medicine units?
+- Can genomic and transcriptomic testing of circulating fetal cells isolated from maternal blood provide a non-invasive prenatal diagnostic modality able to detect the full range of chromosomal abnormalities and single gene disorders that are the major reason for referral to fetal medicine units?